ARM-software/psa-firmware-update-spec/rfc/state-model.rst

 However, there are several situations in the v0.7 state model where clean of the storage has to occur as an implicit effect of another operation, such as ``write``.

-For v1.0, we make the clearing of the storage always the result of an explicit ``clean`` operation, and we include the other aspects of the v0.7 ``abort`` operation.
-From any state except an active or rejected TRIAL, the ``clean`` operation will return to the READY state.
+For v1.0, we make the clearing of the storage always the result of an explicit ``clean`` operation.
+The 'cancel the current update' aspect of the v0.7 ``abort`` operation is now available from the ``reject`` operation.
+The ``reject`` operation can be used to abort an update from WRITING, STAGED, or TRIAL states; following this, the ``clean`` operation will return to the READY state.
 A new update process cannot be started, until the firmware store is in a READY state.

 Rationale
     The provision of support for breaking up long-running operations is simpler if the potentially very slow ``clean`` activity is separated from other operations.